hunar4321/burn-app/README.md

 # burn_app

-Calculates total surface body area of the burn according to the rule of 9.
-It also calculates the total fluid replacement needed for the patient if necessary.
+** Calculates total surface body area of the burn according to the rule of 9.
+It also calculates the total fluid replacement needed for the patient if necessary.**

+License: MIT

 --------------------------------------------------------

 ![](images/burn_app_demo2.JPG)